 Reaction Torque Sensors manufactured in US by FUTEK Advanced Sensor Technology (FUTEK), a leading manufacturer producing a huge selection of Torque Transducers, utilizing one of the most advanced technologies in the Sensor Industry: Metal foil strain gauge technology.
 It is is defined as a transducer used for torque measurement (torque sensing) that converts an input mechanical torque into an electrical output signal.
 Torsions Sensors are also commonly known as Torque Transducer or Torque Cell.
 There are two main types of Torque Sensors: Reaction Torque Transducers or Rotational Torque Sensors.

-By definition, torque sensor is a type of transducer, specifically a torque transducer that converts a torque measurement (reaction, dynamic or rotary) into another physical variable, in this case, into an electrical signal that can be measured, converted and standardized.
+By definition, reaction torque sensor is a type of transducer, specifically a torque transducer that converts a torque measurement (reaction, dynamic or rotary) into another physical variable, in this case, into an electrical signal that can be measured, converted and standardized.
 As the torque applied to the sensor increases, the electrical output signal changes proportionally (torque detector).

 There are two main categories of Torsions Sensors: rotary torque sensor and reaction torque sensors (reaction vs rotary torque sensor).
 In summary, a reaction sensor measures stationary torque (static or non-rotational), and rotary measures rotational torque (dynamic torque sensor).

 Understanding the application and defining the requirements is a crucial part of selecting the right torque sensor.